-- 1. To secure an early and effective solution of India's educational problems, the provision of facilities for Adult education on the widest scale and the introduction of a free and compulsory system of Primary education are of equal urgency and must be treated as complementary to one another. - 2.
-While the literacy campaign is only one aspect of the adult education movement, the prevalence of illiteracy in India at the present time makes it the aspect to which immediate attention must be devoted. - 3.
+- 1. To secure an early and effective solution of India's educational problems, the provision of facilities for adult education on the widest scale and the introduction of a free and compulsory system of primary education are of equal urgency and must be treated as complementary to one another. - 2.
+While the literacy campaign is only one aspect of the adult education movement, the prevalence of illiteracy in India 'at the present time makes it the aspect to which immediate attention must be devoted. - 3.
 Literacy is a means to further education and must not be regarded as an end in itself.
-The primary aim of the campaign must be not merely to make adult literate but to keep them literate.
-To achieve its object the attack must be launched on the widest possible front with the help of every agency, human or material, which can in anyway contribute to its success.
-Continuous and effective propaganda of all kinds is essential. - 4.
-Efforts should be directed in the beginning to persuade illiterates voluntarily to undergo instruction.
+The primary aim of the campaign must be not merely to make adults literate but to keep them literate.
+To achieve its object the attack must be launched on the widest possible front with the help of every agency, human or material, which can in any way contribute to its success.
+Continuous and effective propaganda of all kinds is essential.

+- 4. Efforts should be directed in the beginning to persuade illiterates voluntarily to undergo instruction.
 If a voluntary system fails to achieve its object, ways and means of bringing pressure to bear on illiterates should be explored. - 5.
 In a movement of this character the utmost freedom must be allowed to experiment and regard must be had at all times to local conditions.
 No useful purpose would be served by attempting to prescribe methods or draw up a code applicable to India as a whole.
-Valuable assistance might, however, be afforded to Provincial Governments and other authorities responsible for adult education if a committee of experts were appointed to report on questions of teaching technique and survey the results of experiments.

-- 6. Whatever subjects are introduced into the curriculum and whatever the teaching methods adopted, the form in which instruction is given must be intelligible and interesting to the student and the instruction itself should be closely related to his occupation, his personal interests and the social and economic conditions under which he lives. - 7.
-It is unnecessary and inexpedient in view of the circumstances prevailing in India to draw any rigid distinction between Adult education in the strict sense and Technical, Commercial or Art instruction or to regard the latter as falling outside the sphere of the former.
+Valuable assistance might, however, be afforded to Provincial Governments and other authorities responsible for adult education if a committee of experts were appointed to report on questions of teaching technique and survey the results of experiments. - 6.
+Whatever subjects are introduced into the curriculum and whatever the teaching methods adopted, the form in which instruction is given must be intelligible ann interesting to the student and the instruction itself should be closely related to his occupation, his personal interests and the social and economic conditions under which he lives. - 7.
+It is unnecessary and inexpedient in view of the circumstances prevailing in India to draw any rigid distinction between adult education in the strict sense and technical, commercial or art instruction or to regard the latter as falling outside the sphere of the former.
 The easiest way of approach to many adult students may be through subjects of a vocational character. - 8.
-With a view to defining what is meant by an adult it is recommended:- - (a) that a boy under the age of 12 should not be admitted to an adult centre under any circumstances; - (b) that a boy, so long as he is attending a full time day school, should not be encouraged to attend evening classes as well; and - (c) that subject to (b) above and wherever the numbers justify it, separate classes should be organised for boys between 12 and 16.
+With a view to defining what is meant by an adult it is recommended:- (a) that a boy under the age of 12 should not be admitted to an adult centre - (a) that a boy under the age of 12 should not be admitted to an adult centre under any circumstances; - (b) that a boy, so long as he is attending a full time day school, should not be encouraged to attend evening classes as well; and - (c) that subject to (b) above and wherever the numbers justify it, separate classes should be organised for boys between 12 and 16.